The Home

 • Birthdays celebrated with cake

-Our caregivers speak English and Amharic.
-For Ethiopian and Eritrean families, that means your loved one can be understood — fully — in the language they think and dream in.
-We observe coffee ceremonies, religious holidays, and the small daily traditions that make a place feel like home, no matter the resident's background.
+Our caregivers speak English, Amharic and more..
+We observe coffee ceremonies, holidays, and the small daily traditions that make a place feel like home, no matter the resident's background.

 • English & Amharic spoken daily